 - Chopped Parsley for garnishing

-- Once the roux has reached the desired colour, add the bayleaf, onions, celery and capsicum and stir for two to three minutes till the onions are tender.
+- Once the roux has reached the desired color, add the bayleaf, onions, celery and capsicum and stir for two to three minutes till the onions are tender.
 Add garlic and slowly start adding shrimp stock while stirring continuously till the mixture thickens a little and comes to a boil.

 - Add shrimp to the pot, simmer for 8-10 minutes and turn off the flame. (if using smaller or larger sized shrimp, cooking time will vary slightly).
 Top with chopped parsley and serve hot.
 This gumbo keeps for days and leftovers taste even better!